Republic of the Congo entry requirements for France passport holders

 May be checked

 French passport holders need a visa to enter the Republic of the Congo.
-You must arrange this before you travel — there is no visa on arrival for French citizens in 2026.
+You must arrange this before you travel, as there is no visa-on-arrival or eVisa option for French citizens.
+Plan ahead and submit your application at the Congolese embassy or consulate.

 Entry requirements